NextCenturyCorporation/MCS/python_api/API.md

 ### position : dict

-The "x", "y", and "z" position for the object in the scene.
+The "x", "y", and "z" coordinates for the global position of the center of this object's 3D model.

 ### rotation : float

-The rotation angle in degrees of the object.
+This object's rotation angle in degrees.

 ### visible : boolean